Attorneys for People Injured in Consolidated Freightways Trucking Accidents

 Founded in Portland Oregon in 1929, Consolidated Freightways, Inc. operated under the name Consolidated Truck Lines until 1939.
 Once recognized as the nation’s leading long-haul transport company, the business filed Chapter 11 bankruptcy in September 2002 after changing its name to CNF Transportation six years earlier.
-By April 2006, the company re-branded itself from CNF Transportation to Con-Way, and is still in business today.
+By April 2006, the company re-branded itself from CNF Transportation to Con-Way and is still in business today.

 As the parent company for five subsidiaries, Con-Way, Inc. employs over 5000 truckers driving nearly 3600 vehicles including tractor-trailers, 18-wheelers, semi-trucks and large commercial cargo vans.
-Con-Way Freight moves LTL (less than a truckload) cargo across North America, while Con-Way Truckload moves fully filled trucks from Canada across the United States into Mexico.
+Con-Way Freight moves LTL (less than a truckload) cargo across North America, while Con-Way Truckload moves filled trucks from Canada across the United States into Mexico.

 Con-Way Enterprise Services, headquartered in Portland, Oregon, is the Administrative and Information Technology (AIT) division of the parent company.
-Con-Way Manufacturing, formally known as Road Systems, Inc., refurbishes trailers, and manufactures trailing equipment and supplies to its huge fleet of trucks.
-Another Con-Way subsidiary, Menlo Worldwide Logistics is a recognized leader in designing and implementing logistics solutions used worldwide.Routine Inspections of the Fleet
+Con-Way Manufacturing, formally known as Road Systems, Inc., refurbishes trailers and manufactures trailing equipment and supplies to its huge fleet of trucks.
+Another Con-Way subsidiary, Menlo Worldwide Logistics is a recognized leader in designing and implementing logistics solutions used worldwide.

 Routine inspections by FMCSA help maintain safe roadways.
 Of the Con-Way cargo truck inspections performed in the 24 months up to the end of February 2014, 280 out of 3592 trucks were removed from service.
 This number represents 7.8 percent of the fleet, compared to the national average of 20.72 percent.

 During the same time frame, 35 of the 5031 drivers were let go from the company as a result of routine inspections.
 That represents 0.7 percent, significantly lower than the national average of 5.51 percent.

 - Speeding – Driving at excessive speeds makes a heavy truck, often weighing up to 80 tons, difficult to maneuver, control or stop safely.
-Accidents involving large commercial vehicles traveling at high rates of speed often produce catastrophic events, with injuries and loss of life.
+Accidents involving large commercial vehicles traveling at high rates of speed can produce catastrophic events, with injuries and loss of life.

 - Reckless Driving – Truckers often drive recklessly or negligently in an attempt to meet tight deadlines.
 Reckless actions include driving inappropriately during hazardous weather conditions or through roadway construction areas.
 Driving fatigued, tired, while drunk or under the influence of drugs can create devastating accidents with other motorists and passengers.